 A couple of weeks ago we watched Miki Mistrati and U. Roberto Romano’s “The Dark Side of Chocolate,” a scary and eye opening documentary about child labor in Africa, focusing on the Ivory Coast, which is responsible for more than 40% of cocoa production globally.
 The filmmakers went in with hidden cameras and exposed the denial of government officials in the Ivory Coast.
-They showed us how the families were tricked into thinking that their children might have a better life (many living in terrible poverty in Mali).
+They showed us how the families were tricked into thinking that their children might have a better life (many were living in terrible poverty in Mali).
 They filmed frightened children being smuggled across the border and they found many children working in the cocoa fields.
 Often these children are abused and never paid or educated.
 My heart ached – even though I know that child labor exists, the reality was hard for me to witness.
 This direct film brought clarity to the problem for me and I imagine for many others too.
-For a more detailed review of the film, please read Tom Philpott’s Bloody Valentine: Child Slavery in Ivory Coast’s Cocoa Fields in Mother Jones, February 14th.
+For a more detailed review of the film, please read Tom Philpott’s Bloody Valentine: Child Slavery in Ivory Coast’s Cocoa Fields in Mother Jones.

 “The original intent of the ‘protocol' has not been achieved, and consumers today have no more assurance than they did eight years ago that trafficked or exploited child labor was not used in the production of their chocolate.”